-I read somewhere that XK Innovations is “deluxe” division of WLToys.
-Certainly, on first look the XK X252 quadcopter has a pretty nice design and comes with many features.
+I read somewhere that XK Innovations is a “deluxe” division of WLToys.
+Certainly, on first look, the XK X252 quadcopter has a pretty nice design and comes with many features.
 Only its attractive price is apart from a “deluxe” product so I’m expecting to discover about this quad only positive things during my review.

 In order to make this newer model even more attractive, the manufacturer decided to equip the XK 252 Shuttle with a complete 5.8G FPV system.
-This upgrade increased the final price of the product with about $ 40.
+This upgrade increased the final price of the product by about $ 40.

 XK X252 Shuttle highlights

 - Versatile 7 CH transmitter;

 - 720P camera with recording function;

 - Multiple flight modes (3G, 6G, and 3D);

 XK X252 quadcopter review

 Realizing that my F210 is too fast to practice flying through FPV goggles, I happily accepted GeekBuying‘s offer to review this XK X250 quadcopter, especially that lately we succeeded to build together a nice partnership.
 I should mention that I’m not paid to make my review in a specific way and also that I’m not using affiliate links in order to make a profit from sales.

 As usual, they opted for the SF Express shipping company.
 The package was delivered smoothly and very fast, without extra charges directly to my door.